A number of recycling programs are run throughout the year, making it quick and easy to get rid of your pre-loved items.

 No Mattresses collected on this day.
 That is a separate service that can be booked here.

-The Town hosts Community Clothing Swaps seasonally four times a year, where you can bring your quality men's and women's clothing and accessories and take home new treasures.
+The Town hosts Wardrobe Refresh days seasonally four times a year, where you can bring your quality men's and women's clothing and accessories and take home new treasures.

-The Town also hosts Children's Clothing Swaps where you can bring children's wear, maternity wear and children's items.
+The Town also hosts Children's Clothes Refresh days where you can bring children's wear, maternity wear and children's items.

 The Swaps take place at the Town of Cambridge Administration Centre, 1 Bold Park Drive, Floreat.